SabreBirdOne/BlasterBrowser/docs/database_schema.md

 - Each person is uniquely identified by a name.
 A "person" here can be an individual, a group or a company.
 Names are unique in the database.
 - Each person has a description

+The database records people's contact information.
+- Each contact information entry is uniquely identified by name of the person and link, which together are unique in the database.

 The database collects blaster data, the main concern.
 - Every blaster is identified by a unique ID in the database.
 - A blaster has a name, and a description.